NietoDeveloper/BriefCase/README.md

 Welcome to my personal information site!
 This site serves as an online portfolio and a way to showcase my personal and professional details.

-- **Dynamic Resume:** View my work Experience, Proyect, Skills, and Education.
-- **Projects Showcase:** Explore a portfolio of my recent projects with descriptions and links.
-- **Contact Form:** Reach out to me directly via a contact form.
-- **Responsive Design:** Optimized for viewing on all devices.

 ## Technologies Used

 - **Frontend:** HTML, CSS, JavaScript, API.